-Adjusted Net Income is defined as net income before contingent consideration, acquisition and Refinitiv Transaction related depreciation and amortization and unrealized foreign exchange gains/losses.
+Adjusted Net Income is defined as net income before contingent consideration, acquisition related intangible amortization and unrealized foreign exchange gains/losses.
 We use Adjusted Net Income as a supplemental metric to evaluate our business performance in a way that also considers our ability to generate profit without the impact of certain items.
-In addition to excluding contingent consideration for the reasons described above, we believe it is useful to exclude the depreciation and amortization of acquisition related tangible and intangible assets resulting from certain acquisitions, the Refinitiv Transaction and the application of pushdown accounting in order to facilitate a period-over-period comparison of our financial performance.
+In addition excluding contingent consideration for the reasons described above, we believe it is useful to exclude the amortization of acquisition related intangible assets in order to facilitate a period-over-period comparison of our financial performance.
 In future periods, we expect to also exclude stock-based compensation expense associated with the Special Option Award, as well as any other stock-based compensation expense that may be incurred from time to time, for the reasons described above.
 Each of the normal recurring adjustments and other adjustments described in the definition of Adjusted Net Income helps to provide management with a measure of our operating performance over time by removing items that are not related to day-to-day operations or are non-cash expenses.